 Selenium is an essential mineral found in small amounts in the body.
 It works as an antioxidant, especially when combined with vitamin E. Antioxidants like selenium help fight damaging particles in the body known as free radicals.
-Free radicals can damage cell membranes and DNA, and may contribute to aging and a number of conditions, including heart disease and cancer.
+Free radicals can damage cell membranes and DNA, and may contribute to aging and health conditions, including heart disease and cancer.
 Antioxidants can neutralize free radicals and may reduce or even help prevent some of the damage they cause.

 - Smoke cigarettes